Skip to content

 3. Enrich cold call lists with actionable data

-Once you've generated a list of qualified prospects, use a B2B database provider to enrich it with fresh, accurate, and compliant contact data.
+Once you have a list of qualified prospects, enrich it using a B2B database provider to ensure accuracy - a vital tip for successful cold calls.
+It’s crucial that this data is fresh, accurate and compliant.
 Contact data decays very quickly, and when it does, it becomes useless.

-Fortunately, sales intelligence tools update their databases when a prospect leaves a company, gets promoted, etc. It means the likelihood of cold calling the right person and having a meaningful conversation is significantly higher when using them.
+Fortunately, sales intelligence tools update their databases when a prospect leaves a company, gets promoted, etc. The likelihood of cold calling the right person and having a meaningful conversation is significantly higher when using them.

-Cognism Chrome extension provides an easy and effective way of enriching:
+Cognism’s Chrome extension provides an easy and effective way of enriching the following:

 The nature of cold calling has changed post-pandemic with many stakeholders working from home.
 But this doesn’t mean you can’t achieve great results!